 Food studies has arrived.
 It is hard to imagine that two decades ago, scholars seriously considered food only in a few disciplines, usually at the margins.
 As food studies has exploded across disciplines, the field now boasts its own professional associations, journals, and undergraduate and graduate programs at institutions around the world.
-In addition, the past decade has seen a surge of public interest in food, from food trucks to urban farming to The Hunger Games—even as food security remains unattainable or elusive for billions of people.
+In addition, the past decade has seen a surge of public interest in food, from food trucks to urban farming to Chef’s Table—even as food security remains unattainable or elusive for billions of people.
 Food has never been more relevant to academic inquiry.

 Possible topics include (but are not limited to):